 - The duration of the marriage and age of the partners

-- In the event of the recipient of maintenance remarrying, the existing maintenance order from which he / she has benefitted will be automatically discharged..
+- In the event of the recipient of maintenance remarrying, the existing spousal maintenance order from which they have benefitted will be automatically discharged.

-- In the event of either the economic circumstances of the recipient of maintenance substantially improving, or those of the payer substantially deteriorating, the payer of maintenance may apply for a reduction or cessation in payments.
+- In the event of either the economic circumstances of the recipient of maintenance substantially improves or those of the payer substantially deteriorates, the payer of maintenance may apply for a reduction or cessation in payments.
 Equally, if the amount of maintenance is insufficient to meet the recipient’s essential costs, they can apply to increase the amount of maintenance from the paying party

 - In the calculation of financial assets at the time of divorce, trust funds are counted, and all overseas savings and assets must be fully disclosed; but expected future inheritances are not considered unless the deceased’s estate is in administration

 Terms and definitions: